jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 ### 2020-04-01 Done Circle Language Spec Planning Docs

 - [x] Empty project folders:
-    - [x] I could evaluate whether those empty project docs folders are needed.
+    - [x] I could evaluate whether those empty planning docs folders are needed.
     - [x] To me it seems odd now, that 'Errors' is put out of scope.
     - [x] I think I want to move the topics 'Errors' and 'Concept Construct' from the Out-of-Scope document to the Circle Language Spec Planning docs.
     - [x] The 'Out-of-Scope' document os currently not just postponed items of the Circle Language Spec, but more than that: not even considered part of the Circle Language Spec proect at all anymore.